Quarterdeck: History

 In medieval times, warships had a single deck, with raised structures at each end: the "forecastle" in the front, and the "aftercastle" in the rear.
 Following the introduction of cannon, the aftercastle was gradually replaced with a simpler structure consisting of the halfdeck above the main deck, extending forwards from the stern to the mainmast; and above that the quarterdeck, extending about half as far forwards.
 Later the halfdeck was extended the entire length of the ship, becoming the main deck (the former main deck now being the gun deck), leaving the quarterdeck as the only significant deck above the main deck.

 The captain or master commanded the ship from the quarterdeck.
 The quarterdeck was traditionally the place where the captain walked when on deck, usually on the windward side.
 The navigator also used it when taking his sights when fixing the vessel's position.
 On most ships, it was customary that only officers could use the quarterdeck, others being allowed there only when assigned for specific duties.
 By extension, on flush-decked ships the after part of the main deck, where the officers took their station, was also known as the quarterdeck.

-As powered ships came into use, the term was applied to the same approximate area of the ship (although the officer's stations were moved to the bridge).
-It came to be applied to the area at the stern of the ship, sometimes a separate stepped deck, often used for secondary weapons and (on battleships) seaplane catapults.
-In modern designs the stern has been roofed over by the helicopter deck but a large space remains underneath which is typically used for sonar equipment and small boats and which is still referred to as the quarterdeck in Commonwealth navies.

 Scouting

-In Sea Scouts, quarterdeck training is introductory training for youth to equip them with leadership and management abilities to effectively run their ship.
+In Sea Scouts a Quarterdeck is described as a group of foremost youth officers in a ship, summarily the same model is applied to form Quarterdecks on the Council & National Level.

+Quarterdeck trainings are also often carried out by Sea Scout Ships to equip leaders to be able to effectively organize the unit.